South Bend Tribune: Recent Years

 The Tribune in June 2017 shut down its presses and moved production to a newspaper facility in Walker, Michigan, and its printing location later moved to Indianapolis then Milwaukee.
 The Tribune reached a peak of more than 130,000 Sunday readers in the 1970s.
 By 2015, the Tribune's circulation had fallen to 44,951.

 The Tribune in recent years has placed great emphasis on breaking news on its website and reaching more readers through new web-based products and specialty magazines.

 In 2019, the paper was sold by Schurz Communications along with the rest of its publishing division to GateHouse Media.
 President and CEO of Schurz Communications Todd F. Schurz wrote a column about the sale.

 In late 2019, Gatehouse Media purchased Gannett, and the merged companies adopted the Gannett name.
 In July 2020, The Tribune shifted its printing to a Gannett facility in Indianapolis.
 In early 2021, The Tribune began printing in a Gannett facility in Milwaukee; it no longer prints in Indianapolis.

+In June 2024, the newspaper announced it will switch from carrier to postal delivery.